 Another interesting direction is to obtain an analogue of the Bollob{\'a}s--H{\"a}ggkvist Conjecture (which is discussed in the introduction) for oriented graphs.
 That is, given $t \ge 3$, determine the minimum value for $d$ such that any strongly $t$-connected $d$-regular $n$-vertex oriented graph is Hamiltonian.
-For any choice of $t$, we must have $d \ge n/8$ as shown below.
+For any choice of $t$, we must have $d \ge n/8$ by considering a suitable orientation of the example of Jung and of Jackson, Li, and Zhu (mentioned in the Section~\ref{sec:INTRO}), as shown below.

 \begin{proposition} For $n \in \mathbb{N}$, there exists a strongly $n$-connected $2n$-regular oriented graph on $16n+1$ vertices with no Hamilton cycle. \end{proposition}

 \begin{proof} Consider a $2n$-regular oriented bipartite graph~$H$ with vertex classes $A$ and $B$ each of size~$4n$.
 Fix $b \in B$ and let $N^+_H(b) = \{a^+_1, \dots, a^+_{2n}\}$ and $N^-_H(b) = \{a^-_1, \dots, a^-_{2n}\}$.
 Let $G_1$ and $G_2$ be regular tournaments each on $(4n+1)$ vertices.
 Suppose that $V(H)$, $V(G_1)$ and $V(G_2)$ are pairwise disjoint.
 For $i \in [2]$, let $M_i = \{ x^{i}_j y^{i}_j : j \in [n] \}$ be a matching of size~$n$ in~$G_i$.
 Define $G$ to be the oriented graph obtained from $(H - \{b\}) \cup G_1 \cup G_2$ by removing the edges from $M_1 \cup M_2$ and adding the edges $\{ x^1_j a^+_j, a^-_j y^1_j , x^2_j a^+_{j+n}, a^-_{j+n} y^2_j : j \in [n]\}$.
 Note that $G$ is a strongly $n$-connected $2n$-regular oriented graph on $16n+1$ vertices.
 However $G$ is not Hamiltonian as removing $A$ will create $2+(|B|-1) > |A|$ components. \end{proof}